VILMA-LMA/stereo-cam/README.md

 This ROS package aims at providing a simple ROS Vilma Cam Controller.

 # Setup

-## Install the Flycap SDK

-In construction !!

-## Install the ROS Pointgrey Controller
+## Install dependencies

-In construction !!
+Run the setup.sh in source

 ## Create a catkin workspace and install vilma_camera_controller package